anBertoli/go-microservice-project/README.md

 machine and to monitor the runtime behaviour of the application (with Prometheus + Grafana).

 The project is composed of:
-- the Snap Vault API application
+- a REST API application
-- the Snap Vault CLI application
+- a CLI application
 - database migrations (postgres)
 - deploy scripts and systemd units
-- a lot of comments and in-code explanations

 ## Architecture